 It’s important to follow the current CDC’s recommendations – along with some good old-fashioned common sense – for staving off viruses.
 This means:

 Avoid Contact.
-Do not shake hands or hug, even if the person does not show any symptoms.
+Do not shake hands or hug, even if the person shows no symptoms.

 Wear a Mask.
 Just do it.
 Covid-19 is highly contagious and is transmitted through breathing.

 Employ Social Distancing.
 Avoid large crowds.
-Be careful when visiting elderly or anyone who is immunocompromised.
+Be careful when visiting the elderly or anyone who is immunocompromised.

 Medications.
 Make sure you have a 60-day supply of any prescription medications or key supplements on hand should you need to self-quarantine for a period of time.

 Eat Healthily.
 Again, eating right and taking care of yourself is in your control.
 Eat lots of fresh (or frozen) fruits and vegetables and soak in all the Vitamin C you can get … just in case.